TurboWarp/desktop/release-automation/README.md

 ## Build script

 This is what creates most of the downloads that are up on our website and on GitHub.
-Each run of the build script will generate one file, so if you want to package as multiple things, you'll have to run it multiple times.
-Doing multiple builds concurrently won't work; just run one at a time.

 You must specify which platform to build for: